10 recommended wineries in Yamanashi (Katsunuma, Shioyama, Kofu) where you can enjoy tours and tastings

 • Direction 8 minutes drive from JR Katsunuma Budosato Station

-• Closed Tuesdays, Year-end and New Year holidays *Closed irregularly in winter and other seasons; check official website for details.
+• Closed Wednesdays, Year-end and New Year holidays *Closed irregularly in winter and other seasons; check the official website for details.

 • TEL 0553-44-1011